Living Well with Kidney Cancer

 Improving your Sleep

-Worry, pain and schedule disruption can all affect your sleep.
+Worry, pain and schedule disruption can all negatively affect your sleep.
 Get ideas for sleep management so you can feel your best.

 Click the link below to view this information from Cancer.gov